Connected and Disconnected Sea Partons from CT18 Parametrization of PDFs: Results

-The momentum carried by a certain flavour parton can be calculated in terms of the second moment $\langle x \rangle$ of its PDF.
-In Table \ref{tb:moment_1}, we compare the predictions of CT18CS to CT18 PDFs on the second moments of various partons.
-With the separation of CS and DS components of sea quarks, momenta $\langle x \rangle$ carried by the commonly used parton degrees of freedom, {\it i.e.,} $g,u^v,d^v,{\bar u},{\bar d}$ and $s$ partons, in CT18CS are allocated slightly differently from those in CT18.
-Many other similar comparisons can be found in Table VII of Ref.~\cite{Hou:2019efy}.
-The lower half of Table \ref{tb:moment_1} shows that in CT18CS, at $Q_0 = 1.3$ GeV, $\bar{u}^{cs}$ and $\bar{d}^{cs}$ carry about 1.20\% and 1.97\% of the total momentum of the proton, respectively.
+Now that the CS and DS are separated (although at the input scale) in CT18CS, the lower half of Table \ref{tb:moment_1} shows that, at $Q_0 = 1.3$ GeV, $\bar{u}^{cs}$and $\bar{d}^{cs}$ carry about 1.20\% and 1.97\% of the total momentum of the proton, respectively.
 Namely, $\bar{d}^{cs}$ carries more momentum than $\bar{u}^{cs}$.
 For comparison, $\bar{u}^{ds}$ and $\bar{d}^{ds}$ each carries about 1.67\% of the total momentum of the proton.
 Totally, the CS and DS components of up- and down-quarks carry about 6.34\% and 6.68\% of the total momentum of the proton, respectively.
 In addition, the strange PDF only has DS component which accounts for 2.74\% of proton's total momentum, with both $s$ and $\bar s$ contributions included.
 This is driven by the input value of $R$ taken from the lattice prediction of $1/R = <x>_{s+\bar{s}}/<x>_{\bar{u}+\bar{d}}(\text{DI}) = 0.822(69)(78)$ at $Q=1.3$ GeV, where $<x>_{\bar{u}+\bar{d}}(\text{DI})$ is the momentum fraction carried by the DS component of $\bar{u}$ and $\bar{d}$ partons.
 By separating the CS and DS components of partons in the global analysis, the predictions in Table~\ref{tb:moment_1} can be directly compared to lattice calculations of separate flavors in both the connected and disconnected insertions, term by term.

 In Table \ref{tb:moment_2}, we collect the second moments of $u^+-d^+ = (u+\bar{u})-(d+\bar{d})$ and $s^+=s+\bar{s}$ predicted by CT18CS and CT18 calculations, at 1.3 GeV and 2.0 GeV, respectively.
 Lattice results of $\langle x \rangle_{u^+-d^+}$ and $\langle x \rangle_{s+}$ at $Q=2.0$ GeV are also given and they are found to be consistent with the CT18 predictions.
 However, we note that the deviation of the lattice calculations from different groups are large and not all systematic errors have been taken into account.